IET Awards - Faraday Medal

 How to nominate

-Members and Non members of the IET are invited to propose the names of men and woman from around the world to be considered for the award of the Faraday Medal.
+Members and Non members of the IET are invited to propose the names of men and women from around the world to be considered for the award of the Faraday Medal.
 Nominations can be made by clicking onto the online nomination form on the right hand side.
 Proposals should be accompanied by brief biographical information, a short statement of the grounds on which the nomination is made and a brief 'curriculum vitae' (CV) of the person you are nominating.

 Please note only one nomination is required per candidate and self-nominations will not be accepted.